Alex Knight picks out alternative eBay listing tools for sellers still relying on eBay’s much-loved but now obsolete Turbo Lister

 This month marks the end of an era, as eBay retires its listing tool, Turbo Lister, after almost two decades of service.

-Turbo Lister always splits opinion, as some eBay sellers opted for a third-party listing tool long ago.
+Turbo Lister always splits opinion, as some sellers opted for third-party eBay listing software long ago.
 For many others though, Turbo Lister’s ability to create listings offline and upload them in bulk to eBay, for free, made it their listing tool of choice.

 It is these sellers who are now left with a tough decision.
 On one hand there is eBay’s “improved” Seller Hub, which does feature a listing tool.
 But, it is not a desktop application like Turbo Lister and doesn’t have either the option to work offline, or the capacity to store finished listings.

 This is driving many sellers to third-party eBay listing tools.
 But, with several tools claiming to be the premier Turbo Lister replacement, it can be hard to decipher which is right for you.
 Maybe you’ve tried several already, but haven’t found one you like, or are yet to find one with all the features you need.

 To help, we’ve taken five listing tools that sellers could use to replace Turbo Lister: SixBit, Xpress Lister, Wonder Lister, Ad-Lister and CrazyLister.
 I’ve reviewed their key features, and identified which type of sellers they are most suited to.

 What is a Turbo Lister replacement?